Benji-UW/COBOT-Transducer-Control-Code/README.md

 5. Make sure the programs stored in `/Code_for_the_robot` is installed on the UR3e, with `before_start.script` assigned to run before the script and `robot_program.script` assigned to run after.
 You will have to further configure your UR3e depending on the dimensions and location of your particular sensor.
 6. First run `server.py` to enable the socket server that handles communication between the components.
 Then run the scripts on the UR3e, it should quickly connect to the socket server.
 Then run `Transducer_homing.py` to enable the robot and follow the on-screen instructions.

+For full robot installation and setup procedure, read the quickstart guide in `/Documentation/Control_System_Documentation.pdf`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- USAGE EXAMPLES -->
 ## Usage